lmjohns3/theanets/README.rst

 GPU.

 The package defines models for classification_, autoencoding_, regression_, and
 prediction_.
-Models can easily be created with any number of layers and combined with different regularizers:
+Models can easily be created with any number of feedforward_ or recurrent_  layers_ and combined with different regularizers:

 - L1/L2 weight decay
 - L1/L2 hidden activation penalties (e.g., sparse autoencoders)